 The Greater Kansas City Federal Executive Board is a catalyst for communication, coordination and collaboration among Federal offices across the Kansas City metropolitan area.
-This FEB is comprised of 150 federal agencies located in Cass, Clay, Jackson, Johnson, Leavenworth, Platte, Ray, and Wyandotte counties.
+This FEB is comprised of 160 federal agencies located in Cass, Clay, Jackson, Johnson, Leavenworth, Platte, Ray, and Wyandotte counties.
 The Federal government is Kansas City’s largest employer.
 The over 38,000 Federal employees make a significant contribution to the area economy as well as strong commitment to community services.
-Last year, area Federal employees contributed over 2.8 million dollars through the Heartland Combined Federal Campaign.
+Last year, area Federal employees contributed nearly 1 million dollars through the Heartland Combined Federal Campaign.

 The Greater Kansas City Federal Executive Board performs highly valuable functions for this federal community, such as:

 - A forum for the exchange of information between Washington, D.C. and the field about programs, management strategies, and administrative challenges.

 - A point of coordination for the development and operation of Federal programs having common characteristics.